MarouaneAEF/GMM-VAE/README.md

 - **Anomaly Detection**: Identify outliers in image collections
 - **Latent Space Exploration**: Visualize and manipulate images in latent space

+## Specialized READMEs & Business Use Cases

+For more **business‑oriented, storytelling and impact‑focused** descriptions, see:

+- **Industrial anomaly detection & predictive maintenance**
+  See `README_industrie_anomalie.md` for a presentation focused on:
+  - monitoring industrial equipment,
+  - predictive maintenance,
+  - reducing unplanned downtime, scrap, and maintenance costs.

 ## Quick Start

 The project includes several convenient scripts for different training scenarios: